wapmorgan/PhpDeprecationDetector/README.md

 3. Installation

 # Usage
-To scan your files or folder launch `bin/phpcf` and pass file or directory names.
+To scan your files or folder launch `phpcf` and pass file or directory names.

 ```
 Usage: phpcf [--target VERSION] [--max-size SIZE] FILES...